-What is important about the recent protection announcement for Yellowstone by the Departments of Interior and Agriculture?
+What is important about the protection announcement for Yellowstone by the Departments of Interior and Agriculture?

 On Nov.
 21, 2016, a two-year time-out on gold exploration near Yellowstone National Park was announced by the Department of Interior and Department of Agriculture.
 The gold exploration activity could lead to two large-scale gold mines bordering Yellowstone’s northern entrance.
 This pause on new mining claims on more than 30,000 acres of public land occurred through a proposed “mineral withdrawal,” which will provide longer-term protection (up to 20 years), if finalized.